sara-nl/griddocs/source/Pages/PBS/pbs.rst

 .. code-block:: bash

-    qstat 6401 # replace 6401 with your jobID
+    qdel 6401 # replace 6401 with your jobID